-Visiting the top World Heritage sites in Asia
+Why visit the Unesco World Heritage sites in Asia?

 Unesco World Heritage sites in China

 Voted as China’s best multi-day hike this UNESCO site is a must visit in Asia!

 The Tiger Leaping Gorge is a spectacular national park in the south of China in Yunnan province. he first couple of hours of the hike on the upper trail are steep.
 Locals follow you with donkeys like vultures waiting for you to fail.
 Yet you will persevere and when the path flattens out you will be rewarded with incredible views.
 Rocky mountains, part of the mighty Himalayan range tower above you.
 Far, far below you see the mighty Jinsha River, a main tributary of the famous Yangtze River rushing through the valley.
 Continue through walnut groves, shady woods until you reach the Half-Way house.
 Linger here for a few beers and a good night’s rest.
 The next day you will experience the true force of the Jinsha.

 Wake up to one of the best views you will ever wake up to and continue along the valley.
 Your hike today will include a few ladders!
 Climb down to the river across rickety bridges and hear the roaring waters pound their way through the gorge.
 See if you can spot where the tiger supposedly leapt across from.
 Groan a little as you realise you will have to climb back up the ladders and pay different locals for using them.
 Then feel proud of yourself when you reach the end of your hike for you have hiked one of the most epic trails in Asia.

 Try and avoid the monsoon season as it is too dangerous on the thin paths.
 Best times to visit to see blue waters of the Jinsha is springtime.
 After the monsoon season the river is bursting and rather muddy but the weather is still like summer.
 Bring sun cream as the UV rays are very strong here year-round.